mrbaseman/parse_yaml/README.md

 * lists or sequences (`- entry`) with indentation to denote the level
 * short notation of lists (`list: [ value, ... ]`)
 * unordered lists or sometimes called sets (`? entry`)
-* values may be single words (i.e. containing only alphanumeric characters)
+* keys may be single words (i.e. containing only alphanumeric characters)
 * values (strings) can be enclosed in single or double quotes
 * multiline values (`multiline: | ...`) where the following lines are indented one level deeper than the key
 * wrapped content (`wrapped: > ...`)  where line breaks are converted to spaces and empty lines to newlines